Nnamso/nnamso.github.io/_posts/2016-01-17-Building-An-Empire.markdown

 Plan or do not plan, there is no luck

 If you take yourself seriously, you have to plan.
-If you don’t take yourself seriously, you don’t have to plan — and, as we all know, a failure to plan, plan to fail, are irritating and empty-sounding due to their worn-out-ness — like Avril Lavigne.
-But, unlike Avril Lavigne, the very reason they are worn out is because they’re right.
+If you don’t take yourself seriously, you don’t have to plan — and, as we all know, a failure to plan, is a plan to fail.

 Planning is a love letter to your future.